One of the Most Underrated Sales Tactics in Business: Having a Passion for Your Customer’s Business

 Within a few weeks they were starting to see results from our work.
 This evoked an emotional response and caused them to get excited about the possibilities again.
 They shifted their thinking from what wasn’t working to what might work to how they could make changes across the board that would have a ripple effect.
 They began tracking their efforts and examining the results they were getting.
 They started noticing changes in their employees as they bought in to the new energy and plan.
 Their business was thriving.

 The most important action this client took (after hiring us, of course) was that they set proper expectations and they didn’t give up.
-Content Marketing is not a strategy for the impatient.
+Digital Marketing is not a strategy for the impatient.
 It takes time to create great content that gets results.

 It takes time to artfully craft a story and to tell the story with consistency across numerous platforms including social channels, newsletters, blogs, etc.